chrstrom/TDT4102/README.md

 # Assignments-TDT4102
-A dump of all my assignments for the C++ introduction course "TDT4102" at NTNU.
+Completed assignments for the C++ introduction course TDT4102 at NTNU.

 For starters:
 1) Because this is all programmed during the first months of learning C++, I'm sure there are better ways to solve many of